johannesulf/dsigma/docs/applications/intro.rst

 Introduction
 ============

-We will discuss various examples of calculating galaxy-galaxy lensing signals in the following.
-Precisely, we will calculate galaxy-galaxy lensing signals for the three extensive imaging surveys: the Dark Energy Survey (DES), the Hyper Suprime-Cam (HSC) survey, and the Kilo-Degree Survey (KiDS).
-We will use galaxies from the Baryon Oscillation Spectroscopic Survey (BOSS) as lenses.
-Specifically, we will qualitatively reproduce the results of the Lensing Without Borders project.
-To this end, we will cross-correlate the same sets of BOSS lens galaxies with different imaging surveys.
-If everything works correctly, the lensing amplitude :math:`\Delta\Sigma` for the same lens samples should be consistent between the various imaging surveys.
+We will show how to calculate galaxy-galaxy lensing amplitudes using four widely-used lensing surveys: the Dark Energy Camera All Data Everywhere (DECADE) cosmic shear project, the Dark Energy Survey (DES), the Hyper Suprime-Cam (HSC) survey, and the Kilo-Degree Survey (KiDS).
+For this example, we will use galaxies from the Baryon Oscillation Spectroscopic Survey (BOSS) as lenses.
+If everything works correctly, the lensing amplitude :math:`\Delta\Sigma` for the same lens samples should be roughly consistent between the various lensing surveys.

 BOSS Lens Catalog
 -----------------